alperkilickaya/blurRelatedPersonFace/README.md

-# Yüz Tanıma ve Bulanıklaştırma Sistemi
+# Face Recognition and Blurring System

-Bu proje, öğrenci fotoğraflarında yüz tanıma ve bulanıklaştırma işlemlerini gerçekleştiren bir web uygulamasıdır.
+This project is a web application that performs face recognition and blurring operations on student photos.

-## Özellikler
+## Features

-- Öğrenci profil fotoğrafı yükleme
+- Student profile photo upload
-- Sınıf bazlı öğrenci yönetimi
+- Class-based student management
-- Yüz tanıma ve bulanıklaştırma
+- Face recognition and blurring
-- Sınıf fotoğraflarında otomatik yüz bulanıklaştırma
+- Automatic face blurring in class photos
-- Kullanıcı dostu arayüz
+- User-friendly interface

-## Teknolojiler
+## Technologies

 ### Backend